-Applicant is 66 years old.
-He is married with one daughter.
-He has a high school diploma and is employed with a defense contractor as a shipping employee.
-He is applying for a security clearance in connection with his employment.
+Applicant is 32 years old.
+He is unmarried with no children.
+He has a Master's degree.
+He is employed with a defense contractor as an Electrical Design and Analysis Engineer.
+He is seeking to retain a security clearance in connection with his employment.
+Applicant began working for defense contractor A in 2011.